Give Now arrow icon Give Now rotating animated text Give Now

 lchan at sblandtrust dot org

-Leslie is the Land Programs Manager, a brand-new role at the Land Trust focusing on community outreach, program development, and project planning.
+Leslie is the Land Programs Director, a brand-new role at the Land Trust focusing on community outreach, program development, and project planning.
 Recently, Leslie was the visitation manager for the Dangermond Preserve at The Nature Conservancy.
-As the Land Programs Manager, Leslie will help the Land Trust engage more folks with our important work through community outreach programs including Land Trust Treks.
+As the Land Programs Director, Leslie will help the Land Trust engage more folks with our important work through community outreach programs including Land Trust Treks.

 Her background in community engagement and conservation planning will be instrumental in the establishment of a north county preserve and furthering the Land Trust’s strategic plan and Conservation Blueprint.